-The agreement, which is subject to certain closing conditions including governmental approvals, is anticipated to close in the second half of 2021.
+With the recent receipt of governmental approvals, the agreement is now subject to customary closing conditions and is anticipated to close in the fourth quarter of 2021.
 Upon closing, the disbursement of the \$30 million purchase price for the Gold Stream and royalty will be commensurate with the completion of various construction and expansion milestones.